bblodfon/Yates-Hennel-generalization/README.md

 # yates-hennel-generalization

-A generalization of the Yates and Hennel algorithm
+In this repo I have implemented a generalization of the Yates and Hennel algorithm.

 The [Yates-Hennel paper](https://github.com/bblodfon/yates-hennel-generalization/blob/master/doc/Yates-Hennel%20paper.pdf) presents an algorithm for full branch coverage testing of any program.